 His attacker stumbled but leapt off of him.
-As he gasped, the attendant could do was gasp.
+All the attendant could do was gasp.
 His mind raced.
 He saw a red bandana.
 He saw dirty, pale skin.

 Sammy tried to get up, but the woman was upon him.
 She was stronger.
 She threw him into the side of the train.
 His head hit an exhaust pipe.

-Suddenly the world was on its side.
-He felt warm blood drenching his neck.
+He went deaf.
+Suddenly, the world was on its side.
+He felt warm liquid drenching his neck.

-He saw the other attendant on the ground.
+He saw Gary on the ground nearby.
 He was dead.

-He barked wildly at the two remaining assailants – the boys, one fat one thin.
-The attendant couldn't make the words out – he just heard a gruff booming underneath the ringing in his ears.
+The giant barked at the people in red bandanas – there were three now – the third was fat.
+Sammy couldn't make the words out – he just heard a gruff booming underneath the ringing in his ears.
 They nodded at his orders, and ran up the stairs off the platform.

 The cavalry had arrived.

-The ringing began to subside, and it was only then that he heard them talking – talking – to each other.
+The ringing in his ears subsided long enough for him to hear them talking – talking – to each other.

-The dark man huffed.
+The giant huffed.
 "I told you, this area is clear."

 "So get a move on."